wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 Python generators are a built-in feature since Python 2.x.
 They are single-frame coroutines.

-Being stackless, it is not allowed to yield from another frame than the coroutine's frame itself.
-In fact, it is syntactically impossible to do so, because any function that contains a [`yield`][py-yieldexpr] keyword is considered a generator function.
-Calling a generator function will create a new generator stopped at the beginning of the function, and can be resumed with the [`next(...)`][py-next] built-in function.
+A function that contains a [`yield`][py-yieldexpr] keyword is considered a generator function.
+Calling a generator function will create a new generator object stopped at the beginning of the function, and can be resumed with the [`next(...)`][py-next] built-in function.

-To implement recursive traversal with stackless coroutines, it is common to create one generator for each level of nested list, and yield values from inside out, level by level.
+Being stackless, each coroutine has only one frame, so it cannot yield while calling another function.
+To implement recursive traversal with stackless coroutines, it is common to create one generator for each level of nested list, and yield values from the innermost coroutine to the outer coroutine, level by level.

 [py-yieldexpr]: https://docs.python.org/3/reference/expressions.html#grammar-token-python-grammar-yield_expression
 [py-next]: https://docs.python.org/3/library/functions.html#next